-- Orchard House, the home of Louisa May Alcott and her family and setting for the beloved Little Women.
+- Orchard House: the former home of famous author, Louisa May Alcott and her family.
+This house is best known as the setting of Little Women.
 (Free admission with a Go Boston Card)

-- Colonial Inn, a functioning inn and historic landmark at the heart of the village green, the Inn was a part of the events of April 19, 1775 and was later home to Henry David Thoreau.
+- Colonial Inn: a still-functioning inn and historic landmark at the heart of the Concord village green.
+The Inn played a role in the events of April 19, 1775 and was later home to Henry David Thoreau.

 - Old Manse: home of minister William Emerson, his grandson Ralph Waldo Emerson, and the honeymoon home of Nathaniel and Sophia Hawthorne.

 - Concord Museum: this museum boasts a significant collection of historic artifacts, including the famed Revere lantern, Emerson's study, Thoreau's Walden desk, and more.
 Guests can enjoy hands-on family activities, period rooms, and an informational film Exploring Concord.
 (Free admission with a Go Boston Card)

 - The Wayside: this house was once home to many notable historic figures including the Alcotts, Nathaniel Hawthorne, and Margaret Sidney.

-- Emerson House, where Ralph Waldo Emerson, foremost 19th century literary figure, lived and wrote from 1835 until his death in 1882.
-Here you can see the home’s original furnishings and family memorabilia are on display.
+- Emerson House: where Ralph Waldo Emerson, foremost 19th-century literary figure, lived and wrote from 1835 until his death in 1882.
+Here you can see the home’s original furnishings and family memorabilia on display.